AI Study Notes Generator: What Students Should Look For

 Check the limits:

-In Aripsy, free users can paste text.
-Pro users can upload PDFs up to the plan limit and generate additional practice formats.
+In Aripsy, Free users can paste text within Free limits.
+Pro users can upload PDFs up to 15MB and generate additional practice formats such as MCQs and fill-in-the-blanks within monthly generation limits.

 4. Exam settings are useful for students